simonmichael/hledger/MANUAL.md

 ### Queries

-Most commands accept an optional query expression, written as arguments after the command name (or entered in the hledger-web search field), to filter the data.
-The syntax is similar a Google search expression: one or more space separated search terms, optional prefixes to match specific fields, quotes to enclose whitespace etc. Here are the kinds of query term currently supported:
+Most commands accept an optional query expression, written as arguments after the command name, to filter the data (or in some cases, to modify the output).
+The syntax is similar to a Google search expression: one or more space-separated search terms, optional prefixes to match specific fields, quotes to enclose whitespace etc. Each query term can be any of the following:

-- `REGEX` (no prefix) - match account names by this regular expression
+- `REGEX` - match account names by this regular expression
 - `acct:REGEX` - same as above
 - `desc:REGEX` - match transaction descriptions by regular expression
-- `date:PERIODEXPR` - match dates within the specified [period] (which may not contain a reporting interval)
+- `date:PERIODEXPR` - match dates within the specified [period](#period-expressions) (which may not contain a reporting interval)
-- `edate:DATEEXPR` - as above, but match the effective date
+- `edate:PERIODEXPR` - as above, but match effective dates
 - `status:1` or `status:0` - match cleared/uncleared transactions
+- `tag:NAME[=REGEX]` - match by exact [tag](#tags) name, and optionally match the tag value by regular expression
 - `depth:N` - match (or display, depending on command) accounts at or above this depth
 - `not:` before any of the above negates the match
-- `tag:NAME[=VALUEREGEX]` - match by exact [tag](#tags) name, and optionally match the tag value by regular expression

 <!--
 - `TAGNAME:[TAGVALUEREGEX]` - match a tag name exactly, and optionally the value by regular expression.
-- `code:CODEREGEX` -->
+- `code:CODEREGEX`
 - `type:regular|virtual|balancedvirtual`
 - `comment:COMMENTREGEX`
 - `amount:AMOUNTEXPR`